nharris85/rapido/README.md

 Rápido is an extensible command line interface that enables rapid development for any technology stack.
 Rápido is written in JavaScript and is built on top of [Node.js](http://nodejs.org/) and [npm](https://npmjs.org/).

+# Fork Changes
+* Default stack can be disabled for custom CLI use cases.
+This is not the ideal solution for removing the default stack commands from use.
+Configuring the initialization phase is clunky and should be reworked to better enable this use case, but this solution is good enough for my needs.

 # Features
 * Custom commands and stacks
 * Scaffolding